Delicate_FB.jpg

 MATH

-We met several times to get to know each other as people.
-I was able to tour his offices, and he visited my home studio up here in New River.
+Early on, we met several times to get to know each other as people.
+I was able to tour his offices, and he visited my home studio in New River.
 During that visit, he brought the bound copy of his Doctoral dissertation.
 I saw page after page of equations.
 It was like trying to read a foreign language.
 What stuck out to me was the graphic beauty of the mathematical symbols and their considered placement in relationship to each other.
 It was clear Tim had a passion for math and a keen appreciation of the beauty on these pages.
 He started his college career as a fine art painter, but loves to say that he switched to something much easier - math!

 Tim and his team use math (equations like these) to find and interpret patterns in health data.
 Imagine data like hospitalizations or viruses found in waste water.
-Imagine too that this important data is challenging to find amid protections and various levels of security protocol.
+Imagine too that this important data is challenging to find amid governmental regulations, protections and various levels of security protocol.
 Or imagine a researcher heading out to a local recharge pond to retrieve any dead water fowl to check for the presence of H5N1 (bird flu).

 We payed special homage to the Tim’s equations making patterns from the the very thing that is used to detect patterns.
 Here, stitched together as quilt squares.
 Quilting was historically a community activity and speaks to the community Tim and his team serve.
 (Special thanks to Villa Custom Framing for the beautiful maple frames with splines created for all the posters.)